armenjuhl/cicdFlaskRestplusApi/README.md

 </ol>

 <h1>Notes</h1>
 Being no other guidelines were given, I created a single file REST Api application using the Flask RESTPlus framework.
 I utilized Flask RESTPlus because it of its implementation of Swagger which gives the API an easy to interact with UI.
 The application currently uses in-memory persistence rather than a database.
 I utilized the Data Access Object Design Pattern (DAO).
-This pattern allowed for a progressive application development experience enabling me to point to a database and data models as the data source independently of the CRUD operation functionality.
+This decouple's CRUD operations and the database layer which enables the project to be easily refactor to implement a database and data models in the future.

 To create a production quality API with this project a minimum of the following tasks need to be done.
 Todos: